Ideas for Low-Cost Kids Ministry Events

 Creativity over cash.
 Experience over expense.
 Revolutionary ideas right there.

-Asking kids what want do instead assuming need expensive entertainment to be happy.
+Asking kids what they want to do instead of assuming they need expensive entertainment to be happy.

 Using talents and junk we already have instead of buying new everything.